matiasbn/dj-wizard/README.md

 Integrates with Spotify playlists to find and download corresponding tracks from Soundeo.

+### Spotify API Test Configuration

+**Note:** This configuration is currently only required to run the specific unit tests that interact directly with the Spotify API (`test_get_playlist_from_api`).
+The main application functionality for fetching playlist data uses web scraping and does not require these credentials.

+To run the API integration tests, you need to set up your Spotify API credentials:

+1. Create a file named `.env` in the project's root directory.
+2. Open the file and add the following lines:

+    ```
+    SPOTIFY_CLIENT_ID=your_client_id
+    SPOTIFY_CLIENT_SECRET=your_client_secret
+    ```

+3. Replace `your_client_id` and `your_client_secret` with your actual Spotify API credentials.
+4. You can get these credentials from your Spotify Developer Dashboard.

 * Presents an interactive menu with the following options:
     * **Add New Playlist:**
         * Prompts for a public Spotify playlist URL.